 How to Rent a Billboard

 Although we’re a billboard and large banner printing company, we’ve worked with tons of outdoor advertising companies during our time in business.
-So we know the secrets of renting out the billboard.
+So we know all the secrets of renting out a billboard.

 If you’re looking for billboard space and need to know the steps of securing the right spot, here are a few tips to keep in mind:

 Contact the advertising company that owns the billboard (usually posted on the skirt of the sign or a contact number on the billboard face).
 You can ask the billboard company a lot of questions on the phone, however, we would recommend you giving them your email address and having them email you all the specifics about the location in question.
 Email is a great way to negotiate with billboard companies!
 Be careful though….high demand billboards need to be snatched up quick and there is not a whole lot of room for negotiation.

 WORK A DEAL-Determine your budget.
 Depending on size and location, expect to pay from $75 to $200 per month for rural sites, and from $900 to $2,500 per month for city and interstate signs.
 If you’re renting more than one billboard, negotiate a discount.
 The billboards on Sunset Boulevard in West Hollywood run $10,000 per month, whereas the monthly tab for the billboard in Paris, Texas, is $525 entering town and $375 on your way back out.
 You might get discounts for signing two-year contracts.
 Or maybe get 10% off your contract rate if a full year is paid in advance.
 Sign a three-year contract and get a vinyl and billboard install at no cost.
 There are plenty of ways to work a deal!